Dividing retirement assets is an important consideration when you’re facing divorce.

 Brette's Answer: First of all, if you disagree about your 401k, your divorce is not uncontested; unless you have filed papers and he has either not responded or has filed paperwork stating he is not contesting it.
 If that is the case, he has no say over the division of the assets since he has waived his right to participate.

 If you are in a situation where that has not happened and you agree about everything but this one situation, that's different.
 No, you cannot take money out and give it to your daughter.
 The money is a marital asset which must be distributed in your divorce.
 Good luck.

 Faye's Question: We're separating and I have found out that he is taking cash out of his pension plan.
 Am I entitled to half of the pension money?

 Brette's Answer: To stop this, you need to open a divorce or separation proceeding and ask for an order estopping him from dissipating marital assets.
 You have an interest in his pension since it is a marital asset.
 How it will be divided will be decided by the court as part of your overall financial order.

-Debbie: My soon to be ex has dissipated marital assets by selling shares from his 401 K after I filed divorce papers.
+Debbie: My soon to be ex has dissipated marital assets by selling shares from his 401k after I filed divorce papers.
 He basically sold almost everything that was in it.
-I informed my attorney about it, as she knows what was in the account when I filed divorce papers and knows what is in it now.
+I informed my attorney about it, and she knows what was in the account when I filed divorce papers and knows what is in it now.
 Can he be held responsible and will I still get my fair share since we know he did it and have all the dates of when he did it?